An Optimal Transport Formulation of Bayes' Law for Nonlinear Filtering Algorithms: Introduction

 Nonlinear filtering is the problem of computing the conditional distribution of the state of a stochastic dynamical system given historical noisy observations.
 The critical step in any nonlinear filtering algorithm is the implementation of Bayes' law in order to update the conditional distribution of the state as the new observations arrive.
 Bayes' law gives the conditional distribution of the state $X$ given observations $Y$ according to

 where $P_X$ is the prior distribution assumed on $X$, $P_{Y|X}$ is the likelihood distribution of observations conditioned on the state $X$, and $P_Y(y) = \int P_{Y|X}(y|x)P_X(x)\ud x$ is the marginal distribution of $Y$.
 Nonlinear filtering is also accompanied with an update step according to the dynamics of the system.
-However, the focus here is on the Bayesian step because it is numerically challenging and the main source of the error.
+This step is straightforward using the dynamic model directly.
+Therefore, the focus of this paper is on the Bayesian update step.

 Numerical implementations of Bayes' law often require a discretization (finite-dimensional approximation) of the prior and posterior distributions.
-An exact discretization is not possible except in a few special cases, such as the class of Gaussian distributions or in the finite-state space setting.
+An exact computation is not possible except in a few special cases, such as the class of Gaussian distributions or in the finite-state space setting.
 This motivates Monte-Carlo or particle-based approaches where the posterior distribution is approximated with an empirical distribution of samples.
 To this end, the main task of a particle-based algorithm is to transform a set of particles that represent samples from the prior distribution to particles that represent the posterior distribution.
 Simply put, the problem can be stated as:

 A vanilla importance sampling and resampling particle filter carries out this task by first forming a weighted empirical distribution and then resampling from the weighted distribution~\cite{doucet09}: